Skip to content

 🌧️ 5.
 After Rain, Parties, or Windy Days…

-Heavy rain and wind bring in pollen, debris, and phosphates — and big parties bring in everything else.
+Rain and wind bring in debris, pollen, and phosphates.
+Big pool parties bring in… everything else.

 • Skim and vacuum